dandenney/dandenney.com-astro/src/content/posts/front-end-dev/playing-with-relume-layouts.md

 There's nothing too complicated with the HTML/CSS, but there is one thing that I couldn't figure out how to avoid.
 The images seem to have to be duplicated in the HTML, once for the non-scroll version and once for the scrolling version.
 For accessibility, I think we'd want to keep the alt text of the non-scroll versions readable and ignore the separate list.

-I also use an unordered list, but you could achive this with just the images.
+I also use an unordered list, but you could achieve this with just the images.
 I do it so that there's additional options for controlling the style of the images with a parent element.
 The Relume team decided it would change to the scrolling view at 768px, so I followed that.

 Once the scrolling version is active, there are a couple of small considerations: you need to apply sticky to the primary content, and you need to handle the spacing between images within the containing `li`.
 The `sticky` need results in an extra `div`, which is lame, but I couldn't work out a way to avoid it.
 The space between the images I learned as I went along, adding margin to the `li` itself will result in times when no content is displayed.